 Seniors are at risk of becoming addicted because they are more likely to experience chronic pain than other segments of the population.
 As noted, many people begin using opioids because of chronic pain, and continue using to avoid withdrawal symptoms.

 Members of the LGBTQ community face their own set of challenges.
 A study of nearly 35,000 people found that “non-heterosexual orientation was generally associated with a higher risk of substance use and substance dependence.”
-While the majority of study participants who identified as LGBTQ weren’t opioid users or addicts, statistically speaking there was a higher rate of substance use for them than there was for those who did not identify as LGBTQ, possibly due to societal and cultural factors.
+While the majority of study participants who identified as LGBTQ weren’t opioid users or addicts, statistically there was a higher rate of substance use for them than for those who did not identify as LGBTQ, possibly due to societal and cultural factors.

 Risk Factors for Opioid Abuse

 At the individual level, methamphetamine use is an example of a risk factor influencing opioid abuse.
-Many opioid abusers have a co-occuring substance abuse problem, and meth users may seek a “downer” like heroin to balance out an “upper” like meth — a sedative to mask a stimulant.
+Many opioid abusers have a co-occurring substance abuse problem, and meth users may seek a “downer” like heroin to balance out an “upper” like meth — a sedative to mask a stimulant.

-At the relationship level, adolescents may face peer pressure increasing the likelihood of abuse, while people in relationships with opioid abusers face a similar type of social pressure.
+At the relationship level, adolescents may face peer pressure, increasing the likelihood of abuse, while people in relationships with opioid abusers face a similar type of social pressure.

 At the community level, neighborhoods can influence the likelihood of opioid abuse for individuals.
-According to SAMHSA, youths who move more than three times in a year in urban environments are more at risk of opioid abuse.

 How Does Addiction Start?